Awesome

 - Why is it useful?
 This means you can use python to download and get the same content you see in the web browser without needing to login.

 - Which browsers are supported?
-Chrome, Firefox, LibreWolf, Opera, Opera GX, Edge, Chromium, Brave, Vivaldi, and Safari.
+Chrome, Firefox, LibreWolf, Opera, Opera GX, Edge, Chromium, Brave, Vivaldi, Safari, W3m and Lynx.

 - How are the cookies stored?
-All currently-supported browsers store cookies in a sqlite database in your home directory.
+Most currently-supported browsers store cookies in a sqlite database in your home directory.
+Some browsers store them in tab-separated txt files.

 Install